OpenStratos/PCB/README.md

-# PCB
+# PCB #

-OpenStratos PCB design
+This will be all the OpenStratos PCB design.